waveywaves/mirrord-kafka-debug-example/BLOG.md

 **Consumer** (`kafka-consumer` deployment):
 - Flask web application that reads messages from the Kafka topic
-- Processes messages and exposes them via a web interface
+- Processes messages and exposes them in the logs
 - Uses the confluent-kafka Python library

 **Kafka Configuration**: